 Magic powers.
 Practitioners believe that the use of certain specific Reiki symbols accompanied by phrases or spells called “mantra” enhances and empowers the practice of Reiki and the process of healing.

 Holism.
 Practitioners believe in the concept of holism, where body, mind and spirit are involved and integrated.
-For some practitioners, especially in The Netherlands, this idea is often extended to the belief in past lives and sometimes also to future lives, whereas in Britain, this was not always the case.
+For some practitioners, like in The Netherlands, this idea is often extended to the belief in past lives and sometimes also to future lives, whereas in Britain, this was not always the case.

 Connection with transcendent reality.
 Practitioners believe that one has to undergo the process of initiation, by which the ability of “giving Reiki” is activated, before one can practice Reiki oneself.
 They also believe in the effect of a so-called Master initiation through which one is acknowledged being a Master oneself and acquires the ability to perform the initiation ritual for others.

 Lineage system.
-Due to the system of initiation, every Reiki student should be able to trace back his lineage through
+Due to the system of initiation, every Reiki student should be able to trace back

-all preceding initiating Reiki Masters to the founder, Usui.
+his lineage through all preceding initiating Reiki Masters to the founder, Usui.
 This system also offers a control mechanism in who can and cannot get access to Reiki; one has to be initiated by a Reiki Master.
 The procedure of controlling access is also directly connected to the initiation ritual: no initiation, no Reiki.
 Therefore, the Reiki Masters decide who gets initiated or in other words, gets access to Reiki.

 External authority.
 It has been found that a majority, but not all, practitioners believe that the reiki energy is some sort of external authority with specific characteristics; for example, that the energy can “watch over you” or helps you in making right choices in life.
 In some cases and styles, a sort of surrender to the energy is proposed and believed to be helpful in letting the reiki energy act in a beneficial way for the practitioners and the one receiving reiki .
-Considered in this way, the intersubjective relationship with reiki energy as an external authority, practitioners can be thought to push against the cultural discourses that once constituted their identities and guided their lives (Beeler forthcoming).
+Considered in this way, the intersubjective relationship with reiki energy as an external authority, practitioners can be thought to push against the cultural discourses that once constituted their identities and guided their lives (Beeler 2017).

 The doctrines and beliefs are reflected in Reiki’s rituals and practices.
 Contemporary Western Reiki (including Reiki in the U.S. and U.K.) is best known for its (energetic) healing technique where the next rituals and practices are visible.